 Healthcare is a big decision for the millennial and affordability is one issue that has kept some millennials off the rolls of Obamacare.
 Some may not realize that they could qualify for subsidy programs that might reduce the overall cost of healthcare coverage purchased through the Insurance Marketplace.
 Some communities, including Dallas, have taken to airing Obamacare enrollment ads in theatres hoping to entice the millennial generation, touting benefits and affordability.

 Another reason the millennial health insurance buyer may be wary of Obamacare is the instability of the health insurance marketplace.
 However, that being said, The Henry J Kaiser Family Foundation reports insurers saw better financial results for ACA coverage in 2017 than in prior years.
 While insurers may be seeing profits, the bad news for insurance consumers is the increase in premiums.
 Premium charges per insured grew 26% from 2017 to 2018.

 Lack of Understanding

-A TransUnion Healthcare Millennial study shows that 57 percent of millennials do not understand basic healthcare out-of-pocket expenses including co-insurance, co-pays, and deductibles.
-Another 40 percent said they have difficulty understanding their health insurance benefits.
+A TransUnion Healthcare Millennial study from 2018 shows that 57 percent of millennials do not understand basic healthcare out-of-pocket expenses including co-insurance, co-pays, and deductibles.
+Another 39 percent said they have difficulty understanding their health insurance benefits.

 It’s not surprising then that 74 percent of millennials did not pay their medical bills in full when first receiving the bill.
-This is up by 10 percent from 2014, according to the same TransUnion study.
 The millennial health insurance consumer is looking for clarity on deductibles, co-pay amounts, and the healthcare billing process.